ocaml/dune/doc/stanzas/alias.rst

 ``<optional-fields>`` are:

 - ``<action>``, an action for constructing the alias.
-See the :ref:`user-actions` section for more details.
+See :doc:`concepts/actions` for more details.
 Note that this is removed in Dune 2.0, so users must port their code to use the ``rule`` stanza with the ``alias`` field instead.

 - ``(package <name>)`` indicates that this alias stanza is part of package